Camel K plugin (deprecated)

 --resource

-Add a runtime resource from a Configmap or a Secret (syntax: [configmap,secret]:name[/key][@path], where name represents the configmap/secret name, key optionally represents the configmap/secret key to be filtered and path represents the destination path).
+Add a runtime resource from a Configmap or a Secret (syntax: [configmap,secret]:name[/key][@path], where name represents the configmap/secret name, key optionally represents the configmap/secret key to be filtered and the path represents the destination path).

 --open-api